IgorTodorovskiIBM/blog/_posts/2026-04-06-z-vector-search.md

 - `why is my CICS transaction failing` → semantic search (natural language)
 - `ICH408I unauthorized access` → hybrid (both, merged)

-When both modes run, results are merged using **Reciprocal Rank Fusion (RRF)**, a clever technique for combining ranked lists without needing to normalize scores across different methods.
+When both modes run, results are merged using **Reciprocal Rank Fusion (RRF)**, a technique for combining ranked lists without needing to normalize scores across different methods.
 The formula is simple:

 ```
 score = Σ 1/(k + rank)    where k = 60
 ```

-This gives you the precision of keyword search with the recall of semantic search, and it's the standard approach in modern hybrid retrieval systems.

 ## The IBM z/OS Messages Knowledge Base

 A semantic search engine is only as good as its data.
-To make the tool immediately useful for z/OS operators, I built a pre-packaged knowledge base of **24,565 IBM z/OS messages**, covering MVS, RACF, CICS, DB2, MQ, and system abend/wait codes.
+To make the tool immediately useful for z/OS operators, I built a pre-packaged knowledge base of **24,565 IBM z/OS messages**, covering MVS and system abend/wait codes.
 Each entry includes the message ID, explanation, system action, and operator response.

 The knowledge base ships as a ready-to-use SQLite database, so `z-query` can answer questions about IBM messages out of the box: